LucHermitte/lh-vim-lib/doc/Options.md

 This means that technically, again, options can be either `g:`lobal, or `b:`uffer-local, or even `w:`indow-local or `t:`ab-local.

-In those later cases, we have no choice but to fetch the option at the last moment.
+In those later cases, we have no choice but to fetch the option in the last moment.
 Indeed, we cannot store the value of the option when the plugin starts and expect it to remain valid in a buffer not yet opened.
 Instead, first we'd check if there is a window-local option, then a